mukulsarswat/Verilog/README.md

 - For more info on Modelling in Verilog <i>[click here](https://www.chipverify.com/verilog/verilog-modn-counter)</i>

 ---
-Absolutely, Mukul!
-Here's the continuation of your textbook-style module list, formatted just like your MOD-10 Counter entry.
-Each one is concise, educational, and recruiter-friendly—perfect for your GitHub series or documentation index.

----

 ## 15. [8-bit ALU](./15.8_bit_ALU)
 - An 8-bit ALU performs arithmetic and logic operations on two 8-bit inputs, including addition, subtraction, bitwise logic, shifts, and comparison.